 The OCD part of me struggled with caring for Julie.
 Julie fiddled with everything.
 She moved stuff all over the place: she would take the bedding off the bed and puts it on the spare bed; won’t put used toilet paper in the toilet (puts it in some interesting places); turns up her nose at food I prepare her (but McDonald’s hotcakes are always fine); and so the list goes on.

 After three years I could no longer care for Julie at home.
 Two years ago, Julie moved into a Nursing Home.
 Within six months she was non-verbal and unable to walk.
 Now she spends her time in that space between asleep and awake.

 I go and feed her most nights.
 It is a way to maintain a connection.
 Although there are nights where I sit for a while in the car before going home to an empty unit.

 Thankfully the National Disability Insurance Scheme (an Australian government disability support system) is working well for us.
 While Julie was home with me, the NDIS funded carers to visit and also allow me some respite.
 Julie’s nursing home costs are also fully covered.

 This quote (part of what Oscar Wilde once said) describes it well “You deprive me of solitude without affording me company”

 Why is this happening to me?
-Well I can answer that theologically – trials develop perseverance so that the man of God is mature and complete, not lacking anything.
+Well, I can answer that theologically – trials develop perseverance so that the man of God is mature and complete, not lacking anything.
 (James 1:2-4)

 But in the realities of life, that doesn’t seem too satisfactory.
 Yes, I know it could be heaps worse but that is of little comfort.
-But God is present in the dark valleys.
+Yet God is present in the dark valleys.
 I just have to hang on till I find Him.